Search

 • and any other standards or legislation that may apply.

-Note: CSA uses the term "body belts" instead of "safety belt" to avoid creating expectations that these belts could be used to arrest falls.
+Note: CSA uses the term "body belt" instead of "safety belt" to avoid creating expectations that these belts could be used to arrest falls.

 Back to top

 • Inspect the entire surface of webbing for damage.
-Beginning at one end, bend the webbing in an inverted "U." Holding the body side of the belt toward you, grasp the belt with your hands six to eight inches apart.
+Beginning at one end, hold the body side of the webbing toward you, grasp the belt with your hands six to eight inches apart and bend it in the shape of an upside down "U".
+Repeat this for the entire length of the webbing.

-• Watch for frayed edges, broken fibers, pulled stitches, cuts or chemical damage.
+• Watch for frayed edges, broken fibres, pulled stitches, cuts, or chemical damage.
 Broken webbing strands generally appear as tufts on the webbing surface.

 • Replace according to manufacturers' guidelines.